mussawirimam/elasticsearch101/README.md

 Component Templates - These are nothing but resuable blocks that configure settings, mappings and alias.
 These templates can be used to create an Index Template

 first you will create a component template which you can use to call in the index template as compose....
-Because you dont want to keep on writing the mappings and the requirements again and again in the index..
+Because you dont want to keep on writing the mappings and the requirements again and again for indexing..
+It would consume a lot of your time.

 Dynamic index mappings in Elasticsearch and OpenSearch: https://www.youtube.com/watch?v=KBMTES9lMOM